 But all’s not lost if you still haven’t started investing.
 That’s because compound growth isn’t the only tool you have.
 How much you invest matters just as much!

 Let’s say you’re 40 years old with no retirement savings.
 Can you still retire a millionaire?
 Absolutely!
 You’ll just have to contribute more cash to get there.
 If you invested around $650 a month, you could have just over $1 million in retirement.
 It’s not too late to get started!

 Start Building Your Nest Egg Today!

 Building a nest egg isn’t rocket science.
 You just need to harness your most powerful tools: your income and compound growth.
 Of course, the sooner you start saving, the quicker you’ll reach your goal—with less money out of your pocket.

 So what are you waiting for?
-Kick-start your retirement savings today.
+Supercharge your retirement savings today!